wing0night/I2C_Software_OPT3001/readme.md

 I just connect the SCL and SDA through a resistance to 3v3 power supply, and other components are as the technological manal recommended.

+# Run the code

+First unzip the Library.zip and Start.zip